Sunday, November 14, 2010

 It was the 3200.
 That’s 8 times around the track.
 2 miles.
 It was cold.
 There was a decent crowd of people watching.
 The sun was going down with a strong breeze of arctic air blowing across the track and the field.
 On the starting line stood 15-20 kids ready to run their lungs out for 10-12 minutes.
 Within the first 3 seconds of the gun going it was obvious to see who wasn't going to win.
 I could see it, they could see it, the whole crowd could see it.
 And as everyone's eyes fixated on the few front runners, the lonely few faded farther and farther behind until they were eventually lapped.
 Not once, but twice.

 I didn't watch the front runners.
 For some reason or other I wound up watching the kid at the very back.
 He was nonathletic looking.
 His form was formless.
 He looked like he was running under water.
 Frozen in time even.
 But he was moving.
 And as he came around turn four, the look on his face was pure distress and pain.
 And to think he had 7 more laps!
 But he kept running.
 He kept moving his legs.
 I thought to myself, "Kid, poor kid, do something else with your free time.
 We both know you have no chance of ever winning today, tomorrow, next week, EVER!"
 But he ran.
 Never stopped.
 Not once.
 I am sure at the next track meet he will run again.
 He will try his hardest to do better.
 And again he will come in last.
-But he
+But he will run.
+He wont stop.
+He wont stop for anyone or anything.

 On the ride home I was talking to Kayla.
 I asked her, "Why would a kid ever subject himself to losing over and over again?"
 "Well" she answered simply, "He's out there.
 He's competing.
 He's doing it.
 And that is all that matters."